 Achieving the 2030 target

-The Government is committed to backing Australian farmers, fishers and foresters in the Ag2030 vision – driving job creation and economic growth, whilst also supporting recovery from drought, bushfires and the impacts of COVID-19.
+The Australian Government is committed to backing Australian farmers, fishers and foresters in their Ag2030 goal – driving job creation and economic growth.

 If you have difficulty accessing these files, please visit web accessibility.